 Abstract.
 “Illicit financial flows” (IFF) is an umbrella term for a broad group of harmful, cross-border economic and financial transactions, comprising two main types: illegal capital IFF (those based on the theft of state assets and the proceeds of crime), and legal capital IFF (those based on tax evasion and avoidance, or regulatory abuses).
 Most research to date has focused on estimates of scale and harmful impacts.
 But scale estimates do not typically provide the granularity to support policy prioritization at the national or regional level.
 A complementary or alternative approach to seeking indicators of scale can be found in a risk-based approach.
 This has the potential to offer both a more granular analysis, and also to go beyond overall monitoring and accountability, to support policy prioritization at the national level.
 The central idea behind this approach, pioneered in the work of the High Level Panel on Illicit Financial Flows from Africa (African Union and United Nations Economic Commission for Africa, 2015), is this: because illicit financial flows are, by definition, hidden, the likelihood of an illicit component will be increasing in the degree of financial opacity in any given transaction.
 Combining measures of the financial opacity offered by individual jurisdictions with bilateral data on trade, investment and banking relationships, we present a new dataset allowing comparative analysis of IFF risks facing individual countries.
 We show that there exists large variation in the range of vulnerabilities facing different countries and regions, with clear implications for the most important areas for policy response at each level.

-We use this methodology to estimate the vulnerability and exposure of African countries to IFF risk.
-We present risk profiles for individual African countries, which allows for granular comparison of IFF risk across countries and by channel, and highlights the partner jurisdictions where IFF risk is the highest.
-We provide guidance for policy-makers on policy areas to prioritize in order to combat IFF on the continent.
-See here for the blog, and here for the report (published by the Tax Justice Network).
+We use this methodology to estimate the vulnerability and exposure of African and Latin American countries to IFF risk.
+We present risk profiles for individual countries, which allows for granular comparison of IFF risk across countries and by channel, and highlights the partner jurisdictions where IFF risk is the highest.
+We provide guidance for policy-makers on policy areas to prioritize in order to combat IFF in these regions.
+See here for the report on vulnerability and exposure to IFF in Africa and here for the report on Latin America.